eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The *tenant-id* and/or *device-id* will be included in the topic name if the tenant and/or device ID had been included in the topic filter used for subscribing to commands.

-{{% notice info %}}
-Previous versions of Hono required authenticated devices to use `command/+/+/req/#` for subscribing to commands.
-This old topic filter is deprecated.
-Devices MAY still use it until support for it will be removed in a future Hono version.
-{{% /notice %}}

 **Examples**

 The following command can be used to subscribe to commands resulting in command messages being published to a